-What do carpenter bees look like?
+What do Carpenter Bees look like?

-Carpenter bees have a stocky, oval shaped body that is black and yellow.
+Carpenter bees have a stocky, oval-shaped body that is black and yellow.
 Their body is fuzzy except for their smooth hairless abdomen.
 They are a fairly large species of bee, and adult workers can grow to between ¼ and 1 inch in length.
 Carpenter bees are often mistaken for bumblebees because of their similar appearance.
 The best way to tell the difference between the two is that carpenter bees lack yellow stripes and bumblebees are stripped.

 Carpenter bees are a solitary species of bee and do not live together in large nests; instead, individual bees will create tunnels and nesting areas in pieces or softwood.
 Carpenter bees prefer nesting in wood that has not been treated (painted, stained) in any manner.
 Carpenter bees can be found creating nesting tunnels in sheds, decks, porches, wooden play sets, telephone poles, wooden lawn furniture, and wood roof eaves.

-Carpenter bees don’t actually eat the wood when they create their tunnels; they feed on nectar like many other species of bees.
+Carpenter bees don’t actually eat the wood when they create their tunnels; they feed on nectar-like many other species of bees.
 Each female will independently do the work that is needed to take care of her eggs and larvae; however, several females may choose to use the same piece of wood to nest in.

 It is common for carpenter bees to use the same galleries year after year or to create new galleries in the same area year after year.
 Adult carpenter bees will overwinter in their tunnels and will emerge in the spring to feed, create a nesting area, and lay their eggs.

+Carpenter bees are considered to be more dangerous to wooden structures more so than people.
 Because carpenter bees use the same galleries year after year and multiple carpenter bees will nest in the same piece of wood, over time their tunnels can significantly weaken the structure that they are invading.
 Also, woodpeckers like to eat carpenter bee larvae and will peck at and cause damage to the wood that carpenter bees have laid their eggs in.

 Suburban Exterminating provides effective control for carpenter bees and other stinging insects that are causing problems in and around your home.
 Visit our home pest control page for details about our available plans or click here to schedule a free estimate.